You’ve heard of Mendoza and Malbec, but have you heard of Cafayate and Torrontes?

 For a more casual winery lunch in town, try Nanni’s restaurant, El Retoño.

 My favorite restaurant in town is Baco.
 It’s not on a winery but it’s where the winemakers go.
 We had incredible rabbit and duck empanadas and locro.
-The owner is a character and worth picking his brain if you have any questions about the area!
+For a nicer dinner in town, don’t miss Bad Brothers.

 Where to Stay in Cafayate